Microsoft's $100 million+ data centre approved for Auckland

 Microsoft announced plans back in May to establish its first datacenter region in New Zealand.

 The New Zealand datacenter region will be the latest addition to Microsoft’s global datacenter footprint, which totals more than any other cloud provider at 60 regions announced, with Microsoft Azure available in over 140 countries around the world.

-The proposed data centre was announced by the Prime Minister Jacinda Ardern on 6 May 2020, who described the data centre as a ‘significant investment’ which ‘serves as a signal to the world New Zealand is open for business and quality investment’.
+The proposed data center was announced by the Prime Minister Jacinda Ardern on 6 May 2020, who described the data center as a ‘significant investment’ which ‘serves as a signal to the world New Zealand is open for business and quality investment’.